Back To Search Results

 Etiology and Epidemiology

-Due to its low molecular weight, myoglobin is released quickly following muscle injury; it is the earliest marker of myocardial infarction and rhabdomyolysis.[5]
-The release of myoglobin from muscles during such conditions is often also associated with the release of lactate dehydrogenase (LDH), creatine kinase, and serum glutamic-pyruvic transaminase, in addition to other enzymes.[6]
+Due to its low molecular weight, myoglobin is released quickly following muscle injury, making it one of the earliest markers of myocardial infarction and rhabdomyolysis.[5]
+The release of myoglobin from muscles during such conditions is often associated with the release of lactate dehydrogenase (LDH), creatine kinase, and serum glutamic-pyruvic transaminase, in addition to other enzymes.[6]
 Secondary complications of rhabdomyolysis include hyperkalemia, hypocalcemia, and acute kidney injury; myoglobin in the urine is toxic to the nephron.[7]

-Myoglobinuria in adults is most often encountered in cases of alcohol and drug abuse or trauma; muscle necrosis with subsequent myoglobin release also commonly occurs due to prolonged immobilization or pressure from the weight of the body.[8]
-Furthermore, excessive physical activity; metabolic disorders; viral infections, such as influenza, HIV, or herpes simplex; toxin-producing bacterial infections; connective tissue disease; seizures; electrical shock injury, including lightning strikes; third-degree burns; venom from a snake or insect bite; certain medications, such as statins or antipsychotics; or prolonged alcohol or drug use, as with heroin, cocaine, or amphetamines all can create an imbalance in muscle energy production and consumption which result in muscle damage and destruction.[9]
+Myoglobinuria in adults most commonly occurs in cases of alcohol and drug abuse or trauma.
+Muscle necrosis with subsequent myoglobin release also commonly occurs due to prolonged immobilization or pressure from the body's weight.[8]
+Furthermore, excessive physical activity; metabolic disorders; viral infections, such as influenza, HIV, or herpes simplex; toxin-producing bacterial infections; connective tissue disease; seizures; electrical shock injury, including lightning strikes; third-degree burns; venom from a snake or insect bite; certain medications, such as statins or antipsychotics; or prolonged alcohol or drug use, as with heroin, cocaine, or amphetamines, all can create an imbalance between muscle energy production and consumption, leading to muscle damage and destruction.[9]

 The incidence of myoglobinuria in the United States varies depending on the incidence of traumas or natural disasters.
-An increased incidence of viral myositis, such as that caused by a regional epidemic, may cause a temporary increase in the incidence of rhabdomyolysis and myoglobinuria.[11]
-The excessive heat or higher temperatures seen in the summer months or warmer geographic areas may cause heat stroke, especially in those who are more active; malignant hyperthermia or neuroleptic malignant syndrome may additionally increase the incidence of stress or exertion-induced rhabdomyolysis.[12]
+An increased incidence of viral myositis, such as that caused by a regional epidemic, may temporarily increase the incidence of rhabdomyolysis and myoglobinuria.[11]
+The excessive heat or higher temperatures observed in the summer months or warmer geographic areas may cause heat stroke, especially in individuals who are more active; malignant hyperthermia or neuroleptic malignant syndrome may additionally increase the incidence of stress- or exertion-induced rhabdomyolysis.[12]

 Pathophysiology

-Under normal conditions, myoglobin circulates in the blood bound to plasma globulins which are maintained between 0 to 0.003 mg/dL.[7]
+Under normal conditions, myoglobin circulates in the blood bound to plasma globulins, with levels maintained between 0 and 0.003 mg/dL.[7]
 Once serum myoglobin levels reach a level above 0.5 to 1.5 mg/dL, the rate of metabolism, endocytosis, and serum protein binding capacity is overwhelmed, and myoglobin is rapidly excreted in the urine.[13]

 Myoglobin release from muscle tissues occurs due to damage to muscle cells and a change in skeletal muscle cell membrane permeability.[14]
-Damage to muscle cells results in dysregulation of sodium-calcium channel functioning, ultimately elevating intracellular free ionized calcium.[15]
-This causes a resultant activation of calcium-dependent enzymes, which further metabolize and destroy the muscle cell membrane and allow for the release of intracellular contents, including myoglobin and creatine kinase.[16]
+Damage to muscle cells results in the dysregulation of sodium-calcium channel functioning, ultimately leading to elevated intracellular free ionized calcium levels.[15]
+This increase activates calcium-dependent enzymes, which further metabolize and destroy the muscle cell membrane, allowing the release of intracellular contents, including myoglobin and creatine kinase.[16]

 Specimen Requirements and Procedure

 The preferred specimen is non-hemolyzed, non-lipemic serum.
-One study found no significant difference between heparinized plasma and serum, although results from EDTA plasma samples were significantly lower than serum samples.[20]
+A study found no significant difference between heparinized plasma and serum samples, although results from EDTA plasma samples were significantly lower compared to those from serum samples.[20]
 Another study found that different anticoagulants can substantially interfere with myoglobin assays.[21]
 Each method should be investigated concerning the differences observed between serum and the use of various anticoagulants.
-Specimens are stable at 4^oC for one week and up to four weeks at −20^oC.[22]
+Specimens are stable for 1 week at 4 °C and up to 4 weeks at −20 °C.[22]

-Urine samples should be collected without preservatives and assayed within 24 hours of sample collection.
-If the test is not performed immediately after sample collection, the urine sample should be kept at 2^oC to 8^oC and centrifuged to remove any debris before the assay.[23]
-Myoglobin in urine is stable under alkaline conditions (pH 9.0) for many days at 2^oC, −20^oC, and −70^oC; sodium hydroxide can be added if long-term storage is needed.[24]
+Urine samples should be collected without preservatives and assayed within 24 hours of collection.
+If the test is not performed immediately after sample collection, the urine sample should be kept at 2 to 8 °C and centrifuged to remove any debris before the assay.[23]
+Myoglobin in urine is stable under alkaline conditions (pH 9.0) for many days at 2, −20, and −70 °C; sodium hydroxide can be added if long-term storage is required.[24]

 Diagnostic Tests